IBM/drones-iot-visual-recognition/Flooding/VRMTEST.md

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelSummary.png)

 ### Test Watson Visual Recognition Custom Classifier with sample images
 - Visit the [Test Data directory](testdata) and **download** the testdata.zip file.
+This zip file contains PNG and JPG images
+- Unlike the training datasets, you will need to **unzip** the images onto your local hard drive
-- Unzip the images and inspect a few of the drone images of flood zones.
+- Inspect a few of the drone images of flood zones using a local image viewing utility or file browser
-- These images were not part of the training set and will be used to validate the visual recognition model.
+- These images were not part of the training set and will be used to validate the visual recognition model
+- Return to the **Test** tab in the Watson Studio Flooding project
-- Upload the images into the **Test** page by browsing / dragging the images into the Test page
+- There are two techniques to upload the images into the **Test** page
+  - Drag the individual images from your local file browser into the Test page
+  - Click on the **browse** link to open a file selection dialog

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestBlank.png)

+- The trained custom classifier model will analyze the images
-- Inspect the scores returned by the Watson Visual Recognition Custom Classifier
+- Inspect the **Confidence scores** returned by the Watson Visual Recognition Custom Classifier

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestResults.png)